tianqi-infra/terraform-provider-clickhousedbops/docs/resources/user.md

 - `password_sha256_hash_wo` (String, [Write-only](https://developer.hashicorp.com/terraform/language/resources/ephemeral#write-only-arguments)) SHA256 hash of the password to be set for the user
 - `password_sha256_hash_wo_version` (Number) Version of the password_sha256_hash_wo field.
 Bump this value to require a force update of the password on the user.

+### Optional

+- `cluster_name` (String) Name of the cluster to create the user into.
+If omitted, the user will be created on the replica hit by the query.
+Should always be set when hitting a cluster with more than one replica.

 ### Read-Only

 - `id` (String) The system-assigned ID for the user